Skip to main content

 Default flow in extension iframe mode:

-4. Your backend calls https://chastify.net/api/apps/v1/* using Authorization: Bearer <token>.
+4. Your backend calls https://chastify.net/api/extensions/sessions/:sessionId/* with Authorization: Bearer <app-scoped Developer API key> and x-chastify-main-token: <mainToken>.

 Manual fallback: